There are a million dog run ideas on the internet, but MegaGrass is here to help narrow it down the top 10.

 Plant beautiful flowers all over so that your beloved friend can smell something nice.
 Put in surfaces like sand and stone to mix up their touch.
 Add various colors to keep their eyes occupied.
 Throw in squeaky toys to tickle their ears.

 Of course, the right materials matter for this construction.
 The right kind of grass is important in your run’s effectiveness.
 Make sure that you have the best grass type for your dog runs.
+We always recommend the MegaPet for dog owners since it comes with maximum drainage.

 4. Wide and Unrestricted Pet Run